Beijing calls for investigation after two Chinese nationals killed in Karachi airport blast

 Chinese engineers have been working on a number of projects in Pakistan with Beijing investing over $65 billion in infrastructure as part of the China-Pakistan Economic Corridor (CPEC) under its wider Belt and Road initiative.

-Chinese targets have previously come under attack by several militant groups in Pakistan.
+Chinese nationals have previously come under attack by several militant groups in Pakistan.

 In March this year, five Chinese officials were killed after a suicide bomber rammed a vehicle into a convoy of Chinese engineers working on a dam project in Khyber Pakhtunkhwa.